Voices from the Past

 An interview with Ethel McCay Dubeault.
 The McCay’s were the largest chicken producers in Northern California, delivering 4-5 thousand chickens a day to San Francisco (to the California Poultry Co.) by truck.
 The family arrived in 1907 from Nebraska.
 Many local family names that were in the poultry business.

-Clarence Miller’s family , the Methodist Church and other businesses in town.
+Oral History of Clarence Miller who talks about his family, the Methodist Church and other businesses in town.
+Two sides of the tape.

 Jim of Nagy discusses his family, Chinatown , and the apple industry.
 He recalls how the town has changed, what was here that isn’t now.